LeonardLauHJ/GymMonitor-Lite/README.md

 **Errors**
 - `400 Bad Request` — invalid times and/or location ID

-## 🗓️ Scheduled Billing

-The system runs a daily scheduler at **2:00 AM** to automatically handle membership billing updates.
-For each user, it:

-1. Checks if their membership billing date is today or has already passed.
-2. Updates their billing records with the amount due for their current membership plan.
-3. Updates their next billing date according to the plan’s billing period.

-This ensures that membership billing information stays up-to-date automatically.

 ## 🧪 Postman Tests

+The Postman collection and environment files are located in `backend/postman/`.

-A Postman collection is included in this repo to test all API endpoints.
-It contains 32 tests covering both success cases and important error cases for each endpoint.
+These are included to test all API endpoints.
+It contains 37 tests covering both success cases and important error cases for each endpoint.

 These tests are intended to be run **in order**, as some depend on data created in previous requests.

+The app automatically wipes, recreates, and reseeds the database whenever it starts, so to get fresh demo data, just restart the backend Kotlin app (`docker compose up kotlinapp`)—no rebuild required.

 Each Postman test includes a full description of its purpose and expected outcome, with test scripts to validate that the endpoint returns the expected status code.